 These juices and remedies, taught to her by her grandmother, a native of the Dominican Republic, rely heavily on the island’s tropical fruits and abundant herbs.

 Wanting to share these flavors and her heritage, in the form of alcohol or zero-proof cocktails, Flores launched Mix’d Roots in October.

 While Spicy Margarita, Sangria and Island Punch are top sellers, Flores says she has been blown away by the response to her preservative-free fruit and spice infusion kits overall—a month in, she had to move operations out of her home into a commercial kitchen space.

 Besides building the budding Mix’d Roots community, Flores says sustainability is top of mind for her.
 Each glass jar can make up to 8–10 drinks and be infused twice.
 Flores also suggests customers ditch a straw and repurpose their jars.
-She’s also seen people reuse the infused ingredients as garnishes.$Varies Mix’d Roots
+She’s also seen people reuse the infused ingredients as garnishes.

-This compact size means fewer bottles of mixers and drink supplies and less waste, according to Andrew Hellman, One Part Co.’s CEO and co-founder.
-You can shop by spirit, and split your order to send packs to friends, too; a single $8 pack makes six to nine drinks.
+This compact size means fewer bottles of mixers and drink supplies and less waste, according to Andrew Hellman, 1 Part Co.’s CEO and co-founder.
+You can shop by spirit, and split your order to send packs to friends, too; a single pack makes six to nine drinks.

-Once giftees have received their cocktail packs, they won’t have to wait long: One Part’s infusions steep in a few hours, unlike other infusion kits that often need a few days before they’re ready to drink.$Varies Food52
+Once giftees have received their cocktail packs, they won’t have to wait long: 1 Part’s infusions steep in a few hours, unlike other infusion kits that often need a few days before they’re ready to drink.

 Hannah Matthew Martinez and Hannah Brock Silva wanted fun, flavorful drinks without a ton of added sugar.
 So they created Salut, infusion kits made with antioxidant-rich and mostly organic ingredients.